ytaek-oh/retriever/README.md

   ```

-## Training logs and checkpoints
+## Training logs, evaluated captions and checkpoints
-Will be released soon.
+We release the training logs and some checkpoints for the results on tables of our technical report [here](https://drive.google.com/drive/folders/12-0UOFBhdMGJ2nmqM8-3-SL7olF154Uv?usp=sharing).
+The results from Table 3 include corresponding checkpoints.

 ## Acknowledgements